 In the meantime, however, we’re just going to have to wait until the Shelby crime family return to the cobbled streets of Birmingham.

-The five previous series of the period crime drama have seen the Shelbys extend their criminal organisation across the country, the deaths of various group members and the rise of fascist leader Oswald Moseley (Sam Claflin).
+While plot details for season six have been mainly kept under wraps, the five previous series of the period crime drama have seen the Shelbys extend their criminal organisation across the country, the deaths of various group members and the rise of fascist leader Oswald Moseley (Claflin).

 And Tommy’s first wife Grace may well make another appearance from beyond the grave, after Annabelle Wallis teased that the character “has some unfinished business”.